Sudhansh6/sudhansh6.github.io/_posts/Projects/2021-06-25-Image-Colorization.md

 Check out the repository [here](https://github.com/Sudhansh6/ImageColorization)

+While working on this project, I have also built digit recognition models.
 You can test the performance of the models here

+Select a model from the list of models.
+Draw a digit in the canvas, and the predicted value is displayed below.
 <div align = center >
 	 <label for="models">Choose a Model:</label>
 	<select id = "models" name="models" id="models">